Dynamical evolution of fermion-boson stars: Initial data

 The profiles of the different non-trivial fields for a representative case are plotted in Fig.~\ref{fig:perfiles} , which clearly satisfy the regularity conditions at the origin and asymptotic flatness.
 The presence of the fermionic fluid produces a deeper gravitational potential than the one produced solely by the boson star, therefore contracting the bosonic component to a smaller radius, comparable to the one of the fermionic matter.

-For a fixed value of the total mass $M_T$, we find that the number of bosons increases for $\phi_c \ge 0 $, reaches a maximum, and then decreases.
-Notice that since the mass is kept fixed, the central density $\rho_c$ must change as we vary $\phi_c$.
-The number of fermions has consequently the complementary behavior; it decreases until reaching a minimum and then increases.
-The same profiles are observed in these quantities, switching $N_F$ by $N_B$, when they are represented as a function of $\rho_c$ instead of $\phi_c$.
+For a fixed value of the total mass $M_T$, we find that the number of bosons $N_B$ increases for $\phi_c \ge 0$, reaches a maximum, and then decreases.
+Notice that since the total mass is kept fixed, the central density $\rho_c$ must change as we vary $\phi_c$.
+The number of fermions $N_F$ has consequently the complementary behavior to that of $N_B$: it decreases until reaching a minimum and then increases.
+The same profiles are observed in these quantities when they are represented as a function of $\rho_c$ instead of $\phi_c$.
 This behavior is illustrated in Fig.~\ref{fig:particulas}, where the number of particles is plotted as a function of $\phi_c$ and $\rho_c$ for the configurations with mass $M_T=1.4$.

-In the next section, we will describe the evolution of the two equilibrium configurations marked with symbols in Fig.~\ref{fig:particulas}, one with $N_B=10\%N_F$ which is on the left of the maximum value, and the other with $N_B=10.7\%N_F$ which is on its right.
-Our simulations show that the first configuration is in the stable branch, while the second one lies in the unstable branch, indicating that the maximum/minimum of these curves is the critical point.
+Following usual nomenclature, we call 'critical point' an equilibrium fermion-boson solution -- described by $\{M,N_F,N_B\}$-- which separates the stable from the unstable configurations.
+This transition is signaled by the passing through zero of the lowest eigenvalue in the (radial) perturbations of the fermion-boson star.

-The stability analysis for the boson-fermion stars, which can be performed for instance by solving the perturbed equations, is much more complicated than for isolated boson or fermion stars.
-The main reason, as it was mentioned before, is that these mixed configuration have two free parameters (i.e., the central values of the scalar field $\phi_c$ and the density of the perfect fluid $\rho_c$) instead of just one, so that the stability theorems for a single parameter solutions can not be directly applied.
-One possibility would be to find a method to perform the stability analysis such as those described in~\cite{Henriques:1989ez, Henriques:1990xg,Lopes:1992aw,Henriques:2003yr}.
+The stability analysis for the boson-fermion stars, which can be performed for instance by solving the perturbed equations of motion, is much more complicated than for isolated boson or fermion stars (see for instance~\cite{Henriques:1989ez,Henriques:1990xg,Lopes:1992aw, Henriques:2003yr}).
+The main reason, as it was mentioned before, is that these mixed configurations have two free parameters (i.e., the central values of the scalar field $\phi_c$ and the density of the perfect fluid $\rho_c$) instead of just one, so that the stability theorems for a single parameter solutions can not be directly applied.

-Instead of performing this stability analysis, we propose a different way to define the stability of the mixed configurations based on the critical value of the number of particles.
-Our criterion states that the configurations with the number of bosons (fermions) on the left of the maximum (minimum) are stable configurations, while configurations that are on the right of the maximum (minimum) are unstable.
-The solution space of stable/unstable configurations using this criterion is shown in Fig.~\ref{fig:estabilidad}.
-This will be validated through our numerical simulations in the next section.
+Instead of performing again this stability analysis, we propose a different way to find critical configurations.
+Our criterion is based on the studies made in~\cite{Henriques:1990xg}, in which the authors realized that in a critical point (i.e., where the eigenvalue of the perturbation vanishes) there must be a direction $\mathbf{n}$ such that the directional derivatives of $\{M,N_F,N_B\}$ vanish